Coho04/MYSQL-Api/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to DC-Entertainment on GitHub.
+The following is a set of guidelines for contributing to MYSQL-Api on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Steps to Contribute